Practice-SpencerTower/DSAs/sorting-algorithms.md

 ## Notes: Javascript Algorithms and Data Structures Masterclass by Colt Steel

 - Sorting is a common task
+- Bubble, Selection, Insertion Sorts are all quadratic
 - Important to know what algorithms methods are using
 - May want to implement your own sort rather than relying on one that is built-in
 - Worth understanding the pros and cons